UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

 1. Create a new model with the name *SystemModel* and insert it into the package *ThermalModelHouse*.
 #.
 Instantiate the previous defined building model within the system model and rename it to *building*.
 #.
-Instantiate an ambient model *BuildingSystems.Buildings.Ambient* within the system model and set the climate data
+Instantiate an ambient model *BuildingSystems.Buildings.Ambience* within the system model and set the climate data
    (parameter weatherDataFile) to *USA_SanFrancisco_Meteonorm_NetCDF*.
 #.
 Assign the parameter *nSurfaces* of the ambient model to the number of surfaces of the building, which are in contact
    with the building environment:

    .. code-block:: modelica

-      nSurfaces={building.nSurfacesAmbient)
+      nSurfaces={building.nSurfacesAmbience)

 #.
 Connect the ambient model and the building model regarding to their blue interfaces (boundary conditions of the facade surfaces to the air)
    and their green interfaces (boundary conditions of the facade surfaces to the solar irradiation and other enclosing surfaces)
 #.
-Connect the output variable *ambient.TAirRef* and the input variable *building.TAirAmb* (ambient temperature at
+Connect the output variable *ambience.TAirRef* and the input variable *building.TAirAmb* (ambient temperature at
-   a reference height of 10 m) and also *ambient.xAirRef* and *building.xAirAmb* (ambient absolute moisture).
+   a reference height of 10 m) and also *ambience.xAirRef* and *building.xAirAmb* (ambient absolute moisture).
 #.
 Add six constant sources of the type *Modelica.Blocks.Sources.Constant* for the definition of
    the set temperatures for heating and cooling as well as the air change for both thermal zones: